 Premiums reported in this section capture detail not available on the Exhibit of Premiums, Enrollment and Utilization.
 These premiums are carried through to the appropriate schedules as appropriate.

-Adult Dental (non-Exchange): This amount is included in Dental Only.
-The amount entered here will be used to reduce the taxable premiums on Schedule A.
+Adult Dental (Non-Exchange) premiums entered are used to reduce the taxable premiums on Schedule A.

-Stand-Alone Adult Dental (Exchange): This amount is included in Dental Only.
-The amount entered here will reflect premiums from plans offered through the Exchange.
-We will also use this amount to reduce the taxable premium on Schedule B. In 2014, there were no stand-alone adult dental plans offered through the Exchange.
+Adult Dental (Exchange) premiums reflect plans offered through the WA Exchange and reduces the taxable premium on Schedule B. In 2015, no stand-alone adult dental plans were offered through the Exchange.

-Qualified Pediatric Dental (non-Exchange): This amount is included in Dental Only.
-The amount entered here is currently used for information purposes only.
-Because the revenue for stand-alone pediatric dental (Exchange) is required to be deposited to a separate account at the State Treasury, we want to capture the data for qualified Pediatric dental outside of the Exchange as well.
+Qualified Pediatric Dental Kids Only (Non-Exchange) premiums are for informational purposes only.
+Because the tax revenue for Qualified Pediatric Dental Kids Only (Exchange) is required to be deposited into an account separate from other tax revenue at the state treasury, we need to capture the data for Qualified Pediatric Dental - Kids Only outside of the exchange as well.

 Schedule A - Non-Exchange Health Taxes